- My Experience With Church Planting

 Also if you live in an area with severe climate either hot or cold, you will then have to store your equipment in a temperature controlled space.
 Extreme heat or cold is not good on your gear.

 So you may need a utility trailer, and a storage facility if you do not have on-site storage capacity.

 Mobility and Safety

 Another consideration is how you are going to move your equipment and how you will protect it.

 You are probably going to need some equipment carts and some equipment cases.
 Equipment carts will help you move your equipment to where it is going to be used.
-For instance, if the equipment is going to be used on the stage, then you need a cart designated for that area, and another cart for the equipment at the back near the mixer and computers.
+For instance, if the stuff is going to be used on the stage, then you need a cart designated for that area and another cart for the equipment at the back near the mixer and computers.

 The same holds true if you also have a portable children’s ministry and a portable welcome table.